Skip to navigation Skip to content

 Customers who do not declare a grant or change in the rate of a foreign pension within their notification period may incur an overpayment.
 It is also common for customers to receive lump sum arrears of foreign pensions, which may also result in an overpayment.
 If the customer is a member of a couple, the partner may also have been overpaid.

 Debts for failing to notify in time and for arrears lump sums are raised under different sections of the social security law.
-This means that customers will often have multiple debts, which need separate notices to be issued.
-Multiple notices may also be issued to the customer's partner.
+This means that customers will often have multiple debts, which need separate letters to be issued, including to the customer's partner.

 Rejections, cancellations and reviews of foreign pensions